 Hike Close Together or in Groups

-Whenever possible HIKE in groups or 3 or more people-91% of the people injured by bears in YNP since 1970 were hiking alone or with only one hiking partner, only 9% of the people injured by bears were in groups of three or more people.
+Whenever possible hike in groups of three or more people—91% of the people injured by bears in Yellowstone since 1970 were hiking alone or with only one hiking partner, only 9% of the people injured by bears were in groups of three or more people.

 Don't Expect Bears to Notice You First

 In Yellowstone National park bears hibernate for approximately 5 months each year and have only 7 months of active time to obtain all of their nutritional needs.
 Therefore a bear with its head down feeding may not see you as you as quickly as you would think.
 Pay attention and see the bear before it sees you and before you surprise it.